 Seating is divided into box seating – tatami areas seating four people which start at about ¥40,000 and arena seats which start from around ¥3,500.
 Most seats are cheaper on weekdays and slightly more expensive on weekends.

-Tickets can be purchased online in advance with some released on the day.
-For these you have to be there very early, but it’s good for last-minute plans.
+Tickets can be purchased online in advance from February 10.
 Sumo matches take place throughout the day and you can leave to grab food before returning.
 The busiest times are as you may expect — weekends and towards the end of the tournament.